gaining/Resetter/README.md

 There are other reset features, see features list.

 # Status
+- version 1.1.2 adds support for Ubuntu 17.10.
+I'm not sure if it's because ubuntu 17.10 is filled with bugs or it's a "Feature" by design but many QT apps that worked on earlier version were broken in this release.
 - The software is stable.
 Feedback will be greatly appreciated.
-- Current version is 1.1.1-stable has some huge improvements and is more intelligent overall.
-- Future Project: Resetter-cli, a version of resetter that runs terminally.
+- Working Project: Resetter-cli, a version of resetter that runs terminally due to be released this early November.
 - Please check the [changelog](https://github.com/gaining/Resetter/blob/master/changelog) for more details.

 # To Do
 - Official video tutorial on YouTube
-- Debian Jessie support
+- Debian Jessie, Sketh support
 - Make Resetter multilingual.
 (Will need help of volunteer translators)
-- Make an app-image as there are many reasons why Resetter needs to be portable.
+- Make an app-image or flatpack as there are many reasons why Resetter needs to be portable.

 # Bug reports
 - If you find a bug or problem please create an issue on github.